Orange-OpenSource/a11y-guidelines/mobile_EN/inputs/md/about.md

 Documentation under the [CC BY SA 3.0 license](/LICENSE.txt), source code of this site and examples are available [on github](https://github.com/Orange-OpenSource/a11y-guidelines).

-The Orange logo and some images or screenshots are property of Orange:
+The Orange logo and some images or screenshots are the property of Orange:

 Copyright (C) 2016 Orange SA All rights reserved
 [List of the concerned files](/NOTICE.txt)